-Every pest control advertisement seems to have the answer to your insect issue.
-Unfortunately, it usually involves the use of over-the-counter sprays filled with harsh chemicals that you cannot pronounce, or the need for you and your family to evict the area so a bug guy can do their thing.
+Every pest control advertisement promises to have the answer to your insect issue.
+Unfortunately, it usually involves the use of over-the-counter sprays filled with harsh chemicals whose names you cannot pronounce or the need for you and your family to evict the area so a bug guy can do their thing.
 There has to be a better way, right?
 One that doesn’t involve subjecting your children and pets to poisonous clouds just to rid your home of common pests.
 But what are the best non-toxic pest control solutions?
-What do you do when you need to get rid of ants, roaches, flies, and bedbugs?
+What do you do when you need to get rid of ants, roaches, and flies?

 Types of Indoor Pests

 There are many types of indoor pests.
-And the types of toxin free solutions you need are determined by which insect is invading your space.
-Be wary though, because each individual bug carries its own dangers.
-From minor allergic reactions to diseases, each warrants special attention.
+There are many types of solutions.
+The type of toxic-free solution you need is determined by which insect is invading your space.
+Be wary, though, because every bug carries its own dangers.
+From minor allergic reactions to infections and diseases, each warrants special attention.

-Ants – There are several species of ants from Sugar ants to Fire ants.
+There are several species of ants, from Sugar Ants to Fire Ants.
 They can all be a menace in and around the home.
-Each ant is in search of water, and to feed off a variety of items, including sweets, meats, grease, and even other insects.
+Each ant is in search of water and will feed off a variety of items, including sweets, meats, grease, and even other insects.
 They get into your home through cracks, crevices, holes, and damaged areas in your home’s structure.

-Roaches – These filthy critters are scavengers that will feed on anything.
-They thrive around unsanitary conditions, and once they arrive, they are difficult to get rid of.
+These filthy critters are scavengers that will feed on anything.
+They thrive around unsanitary conditions and, once they arrive, are difficult to get rid of.
 They are known to spread diseases like E. coli and Salmonella.
 Like ants, the common German Roach can come in through faults in the structure of the home.
-Larger roaches like the American and Oriental Roach can actually come in through the plumbing of the home.
+Larger roaches like the American and Oriental can actually come in through the plumbing of the home.

-Moths – Moths can come in through an open door or more troubling, on an item you bring in from the grocery store.
-The most commonly infested items are bags of rice, grains, flour, or even pet food.
-Pantry Moths can be in warehouses or the store itself, lay eggs in the item, and then you bring it home unknowingly.
+Moths can flitter in through an open door or, more troubling, thumb a ride on an item you bring in from the grocery store.
+The most commonly infested items: bags of rice, grains, flour, or even pet food.
+Pantry Moths can be in warehouses or your local go-to store when you're needing one more cup of flour for those cupcakes!
+They lay eggs, perhaps a few hundred, on an item and then you unknowingly bring a lot of new unwanted friends (or should I say enemies?) home.
 Clothing Moths come in through infested clothing.
-Even new garments can be tainted from a warehouse.
-Moths don’t really carry diseases; in fact, many people ingest moth eggs or larvae and don’t even know it.
+Even new garments from a warehouse can be tainted.
+Moths don’t really carry diseases; in fact, many people—wait, don't take that bite of cereal—ingest moth eggs or larvae and don’t even know it.
+Now you may swallow.

-Bedbugs – Bed bugs get a little more complex.
-They are hitchhikers.
-They come in from places you have been, or from places your guests have been.
-They do like to live in areas where people sleep, but that is not confined to a bed.
-It could include a couch, chair, or anywhere people sit for an extended period.
+Bed bugs get a little more complex.
+They are the ultimate hitchhiker, coming in from places you have been or places your guests have been.
+They like to live in areas where people sleep, but are not confined to a bed.
+They'll happily take over your couch, chair, or anywhere a person sits for an extended period of time.
 They travel from place to place via suitcases, purses, backpacks, clothing, or on the furniture itself.
 Bed bugs are not known to carry diseases, but a bite can become infected from irritation.

-Fleas and Ticks – These pet dwellers can quickly infest a home—no explaining here on how they get in.
-The main difference is that fleas will remain with a pet for the duration of their life and ticks, for the most part, once they feed, will detach, and they are done.
-They often drop off and may not attach to that host again.
-Ticks are known to spread Lyme Disease, and fleas can spread a feverish disease known as typhus.
+These pet dwellers can quickly infest a home—no need for an explanation on how they get in!
+The main difference between the two is that fleas will remain with a pet for the duration of their life and ticks, for the most part, once they feed, will detach and leave (and may not attach to that host again).
+Ticks are known to spread Lyme Disease and fleas can spread a feverish disease known as Typhus.

 Types of Outdoor Pests

-Wasps – Wasps can be very aggressive, and they will sting with very little provocation.
-Wasps can also sting multiple times!
-Their nests can be built much closer to homes under roof eaves, and resemble the typical comb shape, or look like blocks of mud.
-They can also nest inside walls of damaged siding or within woodpiles lying nearby.
+Wasps can be very aggressive and will sting, multiple times, with very little provocation.
+Their nests can be built very close to homes, typically under roof eaves, and have several visual characteristics: a ball-like shape, gray in color, dry and papery texture, and a honeycomb pattern, (though this is only on the inside of the nest).
+They can also nest inside walls of damaged siding or within woodpiles.
 The venom in their stings can be very harmful to those who have an allergy to wasps.

-Mosquitoes – These little pests come around primarily during dawn and dusk.
-They love damp and humid conditions and thrive anywhere there is standing water.
-This could be anything from puddles of rain, or water collected within yard and garden items around the outside of your house.
+These little buzzing pests come around primarily at dawn and dusk.
+They love damp and humid conditions, thrive anywhere where there is standing water, and are attracted to the carbon dioxide (and odor and heat and perspiration) that your body emits.
 Mosquitoes can carry West Nile and Zika Virus.

-Spiders – Spiders can be both indoor and outdoor menaces, especially when you have a basement or an attic.
-They hide in dark and moist areas.
+Spiders can be indoor and outdoor menaces, enjoying and quietly hiding in both dark, moist basements or drier, airier spaces, like attics or high upper corners of rooms.
+(It depends on the type of spider you have).
 Like ants, there are several species of spiders that live around the home.
 The two most serious are the Black Widow and the Brown Recluse.
-Both are poisonous, and a bite from either would require medical attention.
+Both are poisonous and a bite from either would require medical attention.

 Pest Control Products That Are on the Market

-With so many threats out there, the knee-jerk reaction is to grab a can of over-the-counter spray and douse anything that crawls or flies.
+With so many threats out there, the knee-jerk reaction is to grab the nearest can of over-the-counter spray and douse anything that crawls or flies.
 But when you have pets and children in the house, this is not always a feasible option.
-You have their health, and yours to think about.
+You have their health and yours to think about.

-Sprays – Sprays contain harsh chemicals that are harmful to your health.
-Even the can itself spells out warnings to use caution, wear gloves, masks, or to vacate the premises.
+Sprays contain harsh chemicals that are harmful to your health.
+Even the can itself spells out bright neon warnings to use caution, wear gloves or masks, or vacate the premises.

-Bug Bombs – These are timed sprays or fogs that are so toxic they require you leave home during the treatment.
+These are timed sprays or fogs that are toxic and require you to leave home during the treatment.
 When you return home, you have to wash everything in sight because all your belongings are now coated with a layer of poisonous goop.
 It’s also a temporary solution as bugs will simply return later.

-Pyrethroids – While pyrethrin, in some sense, can be considered safe, scientists took things a step further and started to create their own mixtures in the lab.
-These human-made derivatives are called pyrethroids.
-Other synergists are added to enhance the effectiveness of a pesticide, which also affects the safety of the product.
+While pyrethrin, in some sense, can be considered safe, scientists went a step further, creating their own mixtures in the lab.
+These human-made derivatives are called pyrethroids, produced to mimic the effects of the pyrethrin compounds.

 But fear not!
-There is a better way than to go with a gut reaction and buy the first over-the-counter spray you see.
-While they may give you the relief you seek, the payoff may not be worth it if the end result is a house full of poisonous chemicals that can make you, your children, or your pets sick.
-There are real non-toxic solutions out there.
-Ways to rid your home of the insects that are plaguing you that will keep your home safe and chemical-free.
+There is a better way than to go!
+Don't give into that fear-filled gut reaction and buy the first over-the-counter spray you see.
+It may give temporary relief, but will the payoff be worth it?
+You could fill your home with poisonous chemicals that could make you, your children, and/or your pets sick.
+There are real non-toxic solutions out there, ways to rid your home of the insects that are plaguing you and keep your loved one safe.

 Non-Toxic Solutions for Pest Control

-When you find yourself the participant of a house party of unwanted guests, then you need to rely on the bug experts.
-Dr. Killigan’s has created a line of non-toxic pest control products that effectively dispose of bugs.
-Our team of experts is always working toward perfecting the art of Killing Them Softly™.
+When you find yourself the participant of a house party of unwanted guests, you need to rely on the bug experts.
+Dr. Killigan has created a line of non-toxic pest control products that effectively dispose of bugs.
+Our team of experts is always working toward perfecting the art of Killing Them Softly®.
 This is more than a motto we live by.
-We are committed to developing safe, toxin free pest control solutions to bring you peace of mind.
-Dr. Killigan’s offers these pet-friendly and family safe solutions for both indoor and outdoor pest problems.
-From Spiders to Bed Bugs, we have you covered.
+We are committed to developing safe, toxic-free pest control solutions to bring you peace of mind.
+Dr. Killigan offers these pet-friendly and family-safe solutions for both indoor and outdoor pest problems.
+From spiders to bed bugs, we have you covered.

-Specifically designed for Pantry Moths, this toxin-free pheromone moth trap is a simple trifold design, with no glue touching involved.
-The powerful pheromone is mixed into the glue, so you don’t have to deal with a separate wafer.
+Specifically designed for pantry moths, this toxic-free pheromone moth trap is a simple trifold design, with no glue touching involved.
+The powerful pheromone is actually mixed into the glue so you don’t have to deal with a separate wafer.
 Simply fold, set in place, and eliminate moths as they are drawn to its scent.
-With a stylish design, these traps will restore peace to you and your home by Killing Them Softly™.
+With a stylish design, these traps will restore peace to you and your home by Killing Them Softly.